“Keep it quiet! Family secrets in the aftermath of WWII”

 The project background and starting point

-Between 1940 and 1945, some 500,000 German soldiers were temporarily deployed to Norway to occupy a country whose population numbered three million.
-This implies that in this period, one in six of the population could be German, and in certain parts of the country, the percentage was even higher.
+Between 1940 and 1945 some 500,000 German soldiers were temporarily deployed to Norway in order to occupy a country whose population numbered three millions.
+This implies that in this period one in six of the population could be German, and in certain parts of the country the percentage was even higher.
 Throughout the five years of occupation, the German troops approached Norwegian society in a number of different ways.
 They recruited political sympathisers, and they punished their adversaries brutally.
 They hired Norwegians to build military installations or roads, they fell in love with Norwegian girls, married them and got them pregnant.
 In 1945, when the occupation was over, the Germans departed.
 But they left their traces, and more than 75 years later there are still many who struggle with the long-term consequences of what happened during the war.

 Incidents that took place during or after the war often had long-term consequences, regardless of which side one was on.
 Many of those who fought against the Germans found that life in the aftermath was hard to handle, and even though many members of the resistance were decorated and honoured, there were some who had risked their lives for Norway without feeling that their contribution and sacrifice was properly acknowledged and appreciated.